conan-io/docs/creating_packages/package_approaches.rst

     def package(self):
         if self.settings.build_type == "Debug":
             #package debug artifacts
         else:
             # package release

 Note that the ``build_id()`` method uses the ``self.info_build`` object to alter the build hash.
-If the method doesn’t change it, the hash will match the package folder one.
+If the method doesn't change it, the hash will match the package folder one.
 By setting ``build_type="Any"``, we are forcing that for both the Debug and Release values of ``build_type``, the hash will be the same (the particular string is mostly irrelevant, as long as it is the same for both configurations).
 Note that the build hash ``sha3`` will be different of both ``sha1`` and